maxbarnas/sigkill.dk/blog/2019-06-30-how-to-make-sway-act-like-ratpoison.md

 prefix mode and hit a key not associated with a command, that key will be passed to the focused window, and you will stay in prefix mode.
-Ratpoison would beep at you and exit prefix mode (although it's strictly not a mode in Ratpoison).
+Ratpoison would beep at you and exit prefix mode (although it's strictly not a mode in ratpoison).
 There is no simple way to capture this behaviour in sway, since you cannot define a "default binding" that would exit the mode.